You are free to choose, but you are not free of the consequences of those choices.

 It’s easier to pick and choose who we deem appropriate and beneficial to our overall life when we have a lot of people wanting to befriend us.

 This can lead to better, more intense relationships with the individuals we view as worthy of our attention and love.
-It’s important that we keep our social circle filled with people who want the best for us, and who are an enrichment to our life.
+We must keep our social circle filled with people who want the best for us, and who are an enrichment to our life.

 Respected by others